City of self-love: checking into the best spa hotels in Paris

 Spend long enough (around five minutes) in one of the Italian hotel group JK Place’s outposts — with their impeccable, no-expense-spared styling and top-form staff — and you’ll start to feel like you deserve the finer things in life.
 At the Parisian residence, this might be swanning about the enormous signature suite in a monogrammed robe, sipping champagne and martinis in the lounge, or tucking into carb-loaded Italian fare in the Casa Tua restaurant.

-But what you deserve the most is some time out in the spa, indulging in rejuvenating Noble Panacea treatments, whose fountain-of-youth methods involve cupping and lifting, scrubbing and plumping.
-Escapism comes in the form of rituals inspired by Italian hotspots, serene swims in the pool, and little — or a lot of — treats for yourself in the beauty parlour.
+But what you deserve the most is some time out in the spa, indulging in rejuvenating Biologique Recherche treatments, whose fountain-of-youth methods involve lifting, scrubbing and plumping, and applying electrospun masks.
+Escapism comes in the form of serene swims in the pool.

 Open from 9am to 8pm.